desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   - Any other condition as deemed appropriate by local policy.

-One of the inputs of the bootstrapping algorithm in (#bootstrapping) is the NS record set of the Child's delegation.
-It is therefore necessary to establish knowledge of the delegation's NS record set before firing the trigger.

-In some cases, the trigger context contains reliable information about the Child's delegation, such as when bootstrapping is triggered by the registrant changing their NS record set, or during a daily scan of existing delegations.
+Most types of discovery (such as daily scans of delegations) are based directly on the delegation's NS record set.
-In such cases, the delegation's NS RRset can be used as is.
+In this case, these NS names can be used as is by the bootstrapping algorithm ((#bootstrapping)) for querying Signaling Records.

-In cases where the trigger context does not provide sufficient knowledge of the NS record set, the Parental Agent MUST fetch the delegation's NS record set and ensure that the proper NS record set is fed to the bootstrapping algorithm ((#bootstrapping)).
+Some discovery methods, however, do not imply reliable knowledge of the Child's NS record set.

-In particular, when discovering Signaling Names by means of an NSEC walk or zone transfer, the Parental Agent MUST NOT assume that the nameserver(s) under whose Signaling Domain(s) a Signaling Name is discovered is in fact authoritative for the corresponding Child.
+For example, when discovering Signaling Names by performing an NSEC walk or zone transfer of a Signaling Zone, the Parental Agent MUST NOT assume that the nameserver(s) under whose Signaling Domain(s) a Signaling Name appears is in fact authoritative for the corresponding Child.

-Before firing the trigger for a particular candidate Child, the Parental Agent MUST ascertain that the Child's delegation actually contains the nameserver hostname under whose Signaling Domain the scan occurred.
+In this case (and in other cases alike where some list of "bootstrappable domains" is retrieved elsewhere), the Parental Agent MUST ascertain that the Child's delegation actually contains the nameserver hostname seen during discovery, and ensure that Signaling Record queries are only made against the proper set of nameservers as listed in the Child's delegation from the Parent.

 {#limitations}
 ## Limitations